diequies/100daysofdata/README.md

 ---

+### **Day 138 of #100DaysOfData Challenge**

+Today and tomorrow I will be mainly preparing and having job interviews, therefore I will spend very litle time progressing my projects or learnings.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Minor work of planning the next steps done.
+Hopefully the tool integration is progressed by other collaborators.

+---

 ### **Day 137 of #100DaysOfData Challenge**

 Today I have been traveling, therefore I couldn't progress that much, just did some work in *Omdena* project to try to finish the Active Learning tool.